jthlim/javelin-steno/script.md

 ## Combo Support Functions

+Combo support functions make it much easier to configure and handle multi-button press actions.
+Calls to underlying button press/release methods are suppressed until it is confirmed that no combo is involved.

 - `func addCombo(isOrdered, comboTimeOut, buttons, pressFunction, releaseFunction)`

   - Adds a combo trigger.
     - Combo triggers suppress calls to button presses/releases until _comboTimeOut_ (milliseconds) expires.
+    - Using 0 for _comboTimeOut_ represents no timeout.
     - _buttons_ is a byte list terminated in `ff`.
     - If _isOrdered_ is non-zero, the combo is only triggered if buttons are pressed in the specified order.